fkyprianou/deved-platform/content/blog/en/low-code-leverage-ai-studio-airtable.md

 * **E﻿vent:** Inbound

 ## Retrieving Data From Airtable

 N﻿ow let's get started building out our flows.
 The great thing is that we've basically done all the work already!
 We just need to turn our vertical flowchart into a horizontal agent.

+O﻿ur steps:

+1. **S﻿end Message Node**: send a welcome message, "Welcome to AI Taxi"
+2. **Collect Input Node:** ask the user, "How can I help you?".
+The users response will be stored in a parameter called